xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 In CST 5.0+, we now support using fully dynamic signaling to create multicast distribution trees using Tree-SID.
-Sources and receivers are discovered using BGP auto-discovery (BGP-AD), advertised throughout the mVPN using the IPv4 or IPv6 mVPN AFI/SAFI.
+Sources and receivers are discovered using BGP auto-discovery (BGP-AD) and advertised throughout the mVPN using the IPv4 or IPv6 mVPN AFI/SAFI.
 Once the source head-end node learns of receivers, the head-end will create a PCEP request to the configured primary PCE.
 The PCE then computes the optimal multicast distribution tree based on the metric-type and constraints specified in the request.
 Once the Tree-SID policy is up, multicast traffic will be forwarded using the tree by the head-end node.
+Tree-SID optionally supports TI-LFA for all segments, and the ability to create disjoint trees for high available applications.

 {: .notice--warning}
 All routers across the network needing to participate in the tree, including